Indigent Criminal Defense Assigned Counsel and Other Experts Program

 For additional information regarding appointment to the Assigned Counsel Program, please contact the Superior Court at 916-408-6186.

-Once appointed, the attorney must complete a Payee Data Record or submit a form W-9 to the Placer County Auditor-Controller, 2970 Richardson Drive, Auburn, CA 95603.
-Submitting either a Payee Data Record or a form W-9 is required only once to establish the attorney as a vendor doing business with Placer County.
+Once appointed, the attorney must complete an IRS form W-9 and a State CA-590 form to the Placer County Auditor-Controller, 2970 Richardson Drive, Auburn, CA 95603.
+Submitting the form W-9 and CA-590 is required only once to establish the attorney as a vendor doing business with Placer County.

 To receive payment for services on a case-by-case basis through the Placer County Assigned Counsel Program, the attorney must complete a Payment Voucher.
 Complete instructions and procedures regarding payment are included in the document.
 The Court reviews and approves all attorney claims prior to submitting to Placer County, the responsible agency for payment of qualified Indigent Defense expenditures.